Our next work day will be this Saturday 24 September. Please meet Upper Selsdon Road entrance opposite West Hill.

 If you are at all unwell please don’t come along.

 Our work morning volunteers are a friendly, welcoming group so just let us know if you want to join us.
 We will be delighted to see you.
 A couple of hours makes a big difference to Croham Hurst Woods.

 Fires are a real threat and are not permitted.
 Carelessness destroyed scarce heathland on the top of the Hurst in 2017 in a serious fire.
 We have been working hard to restore the heathland with some success.
 Also cycling is not permitted here.
 The surface in places is very fragile and cycling is causing damage.

 There is so much to enjoy in a place of peace, beauty, birdsong and a haven for some animals and I hope you all continue to enjoy this very special place.

-It is shameful that our last bench in the meadow funded by members of FOCHW was stolen over the summer.
+It is shameful that our last bench in the meadow funded by members of FOCHW was stolen.
 If anyone has any information about this please let me know.